iduprojects/SOIKA/README.md

 ## Installation

-All details about first steps with GEFEST might be found in the [install guide](https://soika.readthedocs.io/en/latest/soika/installation.html) and in the [tutorial for novices](https://soika.readthedocs.io/en/latest/soika/quickstart.html)
+All details about first steps with SOIKA might be found in the [install guide](https://soika.readthedocs.io/en/latest/soika/installation.html) and in the [tutorial for novices](https://soika.readthedocs.io/en/latest/soika/quickstart.html)

 ## Project Structure